asengupta/avishek.net/_posts/2023-01-22-every-developer-is-an-economist.md

 **Background**: This post took me a while to write: much of this is motivated by problems that I've noticed teams facing day-to-day at work.
 To be clear, this post does not offer a solution; only some thoughts, and maybe a path forward in aligning developers' and architects' thinking more closely with the frameworks used by people controlling the purse-strings of software development projects.

+Here is a [presentation version](/assets/presentations/value-articulation-guide-ppt.html) of this article.

 The other caveat is that even though this article touches the topic of estimation, it is to talk about building uncertainty into estimates as a way to communicate risk and uncertainties with stakeholders, and not to *refine* estimates.
 I won't be extolling the virtues or limitations of **#NoEstimates**, for example (sidebar: the smoothest teams I've worked with essentially dispensed with estimation, but they also had excellent stakeholders).

 > "All models are wrong, but some are useful." - George Box